Mar550/Llama2-Dialog-Summarization-Finetuning/README.md

   3. Evaluation : The last step focuses on evaluating the training results, first by comparing the outputs of the two models, then by using benchmarks such as ROUGE  and BERTScore

 <h3> Pre-requisites </h3>
-- At least 22 GB of GPU memory
+- At least 22 GB of GPU memory <br>
 - A Hugging-face account with a Read/Write permission token

 <h3> External Libraries </h3>